CodeConfidant/pydate/README.txt

 set_hour(hour): 	        Change the hour attribute value.

+set_hour_UTC():             Change the hour attribute to the current UTC hour.

 set_minute(minute): 	    Change the minute attribute value.

+set_minute_UTC():           Change the minute attribute to the current UTC minute.

 set_second(second): 	    Change the second attribute value.

+set_second_UTC():           Change the second attribute to the current UTC second.

 inc_hour(): 	            Increment the hour attribute value by 1.